Unbalanced Triangle Detection and Enumeration Hardness for Unions of Conjunctive Queries

-The main conclusion from our paper is that to reason about a class of enumeration problems defined by UCQs, it is enough to study the single decision problem of detecting triangles in unbalanced graphs.
-If we ever find a linear-time algorithm for unbalanced triangle detection, we will also get a breakthrough in UCQ evaluation in the form of an algorithm for some UCQs that do not have a free-connex union extension.
-If on the other hand, we assume that there is no linear-time algorithm for unbalanced triangle detection, then for a large class of UCQs (unions of two self-join-free CQs) the currently known algorithms cover all tractable cases.
+The main conclusion from our paper is that to make progress in understanding the enumeration complexity of UCQs, it suffices to study the single decision problem of detecting triangles in unbalanced graphs.
+More precisely, if we ever find a linear-time algorithm for unbalanced triangle detection, we will also get a breakthrough in UCQ evaluation in the form of an algorithm for some UCQs that do not have a free-connex union extension.
+If on the other hand, we assume that there is no linear-time algorithm for unbalanced triangle detection, then for a large class of UCQs (namely, unions of two self-join-free CQs) the currently known algorithms cover all tractable cases.

-The paper is organized as follows.
-Section~\ref{sec:Preliminaries} provides basic definitions and results that we use throughout the paper.
+The paper is organized as follows. \autoref{sec:Preliminaries} provides basic definitions and results that we use throughout the paper.
 In \autoref{sec:utd-definition}, we define \UTL{} and \UTD{}, discuss their connections to other hypotheses, and use them to address some examples of UCQs that were previously unclassified.
 In \autoref{sec:equivalence}, we present a family of UCQs that is equivalent in hardness to \UTD{}.
 Then, \autoref{sec:ucq-classification} shows the classification of UCQs that we can achieve based on the \UTD{} hypothesis; this proves our main dichotomy result.
-To ease the reading of the main result, the proofs in \autoref{sec:ucq-classification} are deferred to \autoref{sec:additionalproofs}, devoted to the technical details.
-The next two sections contain discussions related to alternative hypotheses.
+The next section contains discussions related to alternative hypotheses.
 We discuss how we can conclude the hardness for relaxed time requirements (polylogarithmic instead of constant delay) based on a strengthening of the \UTD{} hypothesis in \autoref{sec:super-const}, and in \autoref {appendix:otherUTDhypothesis} we discuss the difference between \UTD{} and a similar hypothesis for edge-unbalanced graphs that was recently introduced.
 We conclude in \autoref{sec:conclusion}.